Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Alright.
 You’re ready.
 Now that you’ve made the dough, eaten some, refrigerated it, scooped it out, pressed and sprinkled it with sugar, it’s time to bake them.
 Heat up the oven to 350 degrees, and pop those sweet things in the oven!
 Make sure they’re not too overcooked.
-Our magical time is 13 minutes.
+Our magical time is 13 minutes for the size cookies we make.
 You’ll want them just slightly brown around the edge, and very soft in the middle.
-Mmmm.
-I can just taste these bakery style chocolate chip cookies right now!

 If you’d like to read an informative article about some of the science behind what makes these cookies so good, you can find it here.

 1cupplus 2 tablespoons white granulated sugar226 grams

 1cupshaved or finely chopped dark chocolateor mini chocolate chips – at least 60% cacao 146 grams

 1 1/2cupsdark chocolate chipsor semi-sweet if preferred 267 grams

 *Plan ahead!
 This cookie dough needs to sit in the refrigerator at least 24 hours before baking.

 Sift together the flours, soda, baking powder and salt into a bowl.
 Set aside.